-In accordance with the Occupational Health and Safety Regulations, all safety equipment shall be provided by the imployer.
+In accordance with the Occupational Health and Safety Regulations, all safety equipment shall be provided by the Employer.
 Employees are responsible for maintaining all equipment issued to them.
 Employees who fail to return this equipment in reasonable condition, subject to normal wear, may be charged for the item at cost.
 These items shall include noise suppressors, respirators, CSA approved safety harnesses, life jackets, coveralls (where air and/or diesel hammers or creosote are present), high visibility vest, chainsaw pants, rigging gloves.
 For welders, welding gloves, protective leather jackets, goggles, helmets (including the special hard hat), standard and magnifying lenses for the helmets.
+Employer supplied welding leathers will be returned at lay-off/termination of employment upon request.
+The Employer will supply proper fitting personal protective equipment/coveralls for all gender workers.